syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-NotesSlide.md

 //Adds text part into the Paragraph.
 ITextPart textPart = paragraph.AddTextPart();

 textPart.Text = "The notes slide represents the contents and key notes of the corresponding slide.
-It is more useful when we use Presenter View while presenting the seminars through slideshow.";
+It is more useful when we use Presenter View while presenting the seminars through SlideShow.";

 //Sets Bold format for text content. textPart.Font.Bold=true;